 Day Three Icefields Parkway

 The Icefields Parkway is known as one of the most scenic drives in all of North America.
 It will take you from Lake Louise, through Jasper National Park, and all the way to Jasper.
-If we had more time, I would have loved to explore Jasper, and experience the night-life there.
 We only had one day, so we drove as far as we could (Athabasca Falls) on the parkway, until turning around and going back home.

 Peyto Lake